elstarkov/edutask/README.md

 ## Student-version

-This is a student-version of the repo, forked from the master-branch.
+This is a student-version of the repo, forked from the master-branch

 ## Setup